-Later that day she went to her local fire Department in Phoenix.
-She explained her son’s final wish and asked if it might be possible to give her little son a ride around the block on a fire engine.
+Later that day, she went to her local fire Department in Phoenix.
+She explained her son’s last wish and asked if it might be possible to give her little son a ride around the block on a fire engine.

-The Chief decided that the Phoenix Fire Department made sure the dying boy had an experience truly befitting a fireman.
+The Fire Chief decided that the Phoenix Fire Department should make sure the dying boy had an experience truly befitting a fireman.

 “And if you’ll give us his sizes, we’ll get a real fire uniform for him,” the Chief added.

 The first wish-granting team started with the Phoenix Fire Department.